astropy/astropy/docs/io/fits/usage/verification.rst

 1. Verify that the first HDU in the HDU list is a Primary HDU.
 This is a fixable case.
 The fix is to insert a minimal Primary HDU into the HDU list.

-2. Verify second or later HDU in the HDU list is not a Primary HDU.
+2. Verify the second or later HDU in the HDU list is not a Primary HDU.
    Violation will not be fixable.

 Verification at Each HDU